-The Directors have pleasure in presenting their 51st Annual Report along withthe audited accounts of the Company for the year ended 31st March 2015.
+The Directors have pleasure in presenting the 57th Annual Report along withthe audited accounts of the Company for the year ended 31st March 2021.

 The summarized standalone and consolidated results of the Company are as under: